YTomar79/symqnet-molopt/README.md

 # SymQNet-MolOpt: Hamiltonian Parameter Estimation

-SymQNet-MolOpt provides efficient, uncertainty-aware estimation of Hamiltonian parameters for spin-system models and ultimately much more efficient molecular optimization.
+SymQNet-MolOpt provides efficient, uncertainty-aware estimation of Hamiltonian parameters for 1D and 2D molecular models and ultimately much more efficient molecular optimization.
 It is designed for sample-efficient optimization and reports confidence intervals for each parameter.

 ---